Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-04-16**
+* Admin: forgot to post here AND forgot to push my commits yesterday.
+Gotta be more disciplined with that
+* Ermenrich: our devs fixed PL ERM error, and I fixed my script so it's working now.
+Also, found and fixed a fee verification error on HU ERM and LVH
+* Levenhuk: started to work on IT LVH script that lets the user choose delivery and payment options (I call them "choice" as opposed to "random").
+This is the next step towards complete test suite - it will let me selectively test each possible flow on every website

 **2026-04-13**
 * Ermenrich: I was still working on InPost-non-default payment flow when I realized it worked the same way in PL LVH script (that previously worked fine).
 And with the manual order!
 Turned out, it's not my bad code, it's more global issue - even if it's just due to a slow network.
 Will investiage tomorrow